darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 For example:

-- The key `e` can be used to focus a module, or to toggle it on/off
+- The key `E` can be used to focus a module, or to toggle it on/off
-- The key `e`, combined with up/down movements or your pointing device, can be used to control the value of a slider
+- The key `E`, combined with up/down movements or your pointing device, can be used to control the value of a slider

 If you are using keyboard and mouse, **all shortcuts must start with one or more key presses**, as mouse actions in isolation are used to navigate and interact with the UI.